 Secondary CTE Data Reporting

-Career and Technical Education data are collected to support the federal reporting requirements of the Carl D. Perkins Career and Technical Education Act of 2006.
+Career and Technical Education data are collected to support the federal reporting requirements of the Strengthening Career and Technical Education for the 21st Century Act.
 All definitions for data elements, the data reporting calendar, and instructions for interfacing with ADVISER are available on the ADVISER Resources home page.

 The due date for these data are June 15th.
 There is an audit window from June 15-June 30th when data must be finalized.

-- Data submissions include grades 7-12 in schools that offer career and technical education courses
+- Data submissions include grades 7-12 in districts that offer career and technical education courses

-- Concentrators are determined by evaluating the number of courses in which the student earned credit throughout the 9-12 school experience within a specific career cluster
+- Concentrators are determined by evaluating the number of intermediate and capstone level courses in which the student earned credit within a specific career cluster – these calculations are made automatically within ADVISER.
+Unlike under Perkins IV, districts will not need to identify concentrators.